Skip to content

 Preventing admins from running tasks using policies can only play an advisory role and should not be considered a safety measure.
 A bad actor with admin privileges can detach a policy from the stack and run whatever they want.
 Choose your admins wisely.

-Task policies are simple in that they only use a single rule - deny - with a string message.
+Task policies only use a single rule, deny, with a string message.
 A single match for that rule will prevent a run from being created, with an appropriate API error.
-Let's see how that works in practice by defining a simple rule and attaching it to a stack:
+Let's define a simple rule and attach it to a stack:

 1